Senior Japanese ladies training class

 When I moved later to Brighton I trained at sensei Joe Robinson's dojo.
 I also did some boxing at Brighton Boys Club along with my karate training.
-The coach at that time as I remember and told was a former British champion, later he sent for my professional licence and as I always remember he said that you can earn £60 a fight being a professional .
-However, doing 7 days a week hard training started to take it out of my body physically, especially as I was also working at a very physical job and therefore decided that I should just concentrate on my karate.
-Along with karate I also did judo under sensei Robinson and gained my brown belt, however, afterwards I wanted to open my own karate club.
-Teaching a lot of karate students was a brand new experiance for me, however, my thirst for training was far stronger.
-So I often went back and fourth, when I could manage back to London so I could continue on with my training at Master Suzuki's dojo.
+The coach at that time as I remember and told was a former British champion, later he sent for my professional licence and I remember he said that I can earn £60 a fight being a professional boxer.
+However, doing 7 days a week hard training started to take it out of my body physically, especially as I was also working at a very physical job and therefore decided I should concentrate soley on my karate.
+Along with my karate I also did judo under sensei Robinson and gained my brown belt.
+However, I wanted to open my own karate club, although teaching a lot of karate students was a brand new experiance for me.
+My thirst for training was far stronger than having a club, so I often went back and fourth when I could manage, back to London to continue with my training at Master Suzuki's dojo.

 As I remember, although I may have forgoten some others, they were: sensei Meiji Suzuki, sensei Maeda, sensei Shiamitsu, sensei Sakagami and Commenting was Tom Hibbit MBE, who was at the time the UK Wado Ryu secretary under Master Suzuki.
 Later he become the head of the AMA, one of the largest karate sanction associations in the UK.

-After doing a demonstration of karate fighting techniques and sparring with the Wado champion, I was sensei Kuniaki Sakagami, picked me to spar with him, with sensei Meiji Sukuki as referee.
+After doing a demonstration of karate fighting techniques and sparring with the Wado champion, sensei Kuniaki Sakagami then asked me to spar with him, with sensei Meiji Sukuki as referee.

-During the fight things got a little heated and I made contact, spliting open sensei Sakagami's lip.
+During the fight, things got a little heated and I made heavy contact, spliting open sensei Sakagami's lip.

-I could see in his face that he got really angry, especially when the other Japanese masters started laughing.
-Even though I stopped and bowed, he fiercley attacked me, ending up being trapped up against the spectators who were sitting all around the hall.
-Trapped, he aimed a powerful front kick at my gedan level (below waist), not nice thing to do I thought.
-Anyway luckily I managed to stop it making contact with a downward sweeping block (gedan barrai).
-The kick was so strong it lifted me right of the ground.
-Afterwards in the changing room I noticed my arm was fast swelling up and starting to give me a lot of pain.
-However, I thought nothing of it at the time as it's what you expect in these days when sparring in karate and something you just get used to.
-It wasen't until later my arm really ballooned up, I thought, may as-well pop along to hospital, well just in case.
+I could see in his face he was not to happy with that and got really angry.
+Especially when the other Japanese masters started laughing.
+Even though I stopped and bowed, he fiercley attacked me, ending up with me being trapped up-against the spectators who were sitting all around the hall.
+He aimed a powerful front kick at my gedan level (below waist), not nice thing to do.
+Anyway luckily, I managed to stop it from making contact with a strong downward sweeping block (gedan barrai).
+However, the kick was so strong it lifted me right of the ground.
+Afterwards, while in the changing room I noticed my arm was fast swelling up like a balloon and was starting to give me a lot of intense pain.
+However, I thought nothing of it at the time, it's something you get used to and expect in those days when sparring in karate.
+It wasen't until later, I thought, may as-well pop along to hospital, well just in case.
 Glad I did, it ended up my arm was badly broken.

 During the lesson I noticed he was hobbling a little bit.
-However, I dare not ask as that would be disrespectful of me to do so, although I was told later by a student that it was because of my sweeping block.
-Well that please me and eased all the hassleyou get with having a broken arm.
+However, I dare not ask why, as that would be very disrespectful of me to do so, although I was told later by a student that it was because of my sweeping block.
+Well that pleased me and eased all the hassle you get with having a broken arm.

-I remember one thing, sensei Fujii was a very snappy dresser, he was for me a great karate man, being an all Japan open style champion and had a fantastic powerful sokuto fumikomi (side kick).
+I remember one thing about sensei Fujii, he was a very snappy dresser and for me a great karate man, especially being the all Japan open style champion.
+I also remember, he had a fantastic powerful sokuto fumikomi (side kick).

-I just like to say if not for my gedan barrai block, my chances of producing any children would probely be zero for me.
+Lastly, I just like to say, if not for my gedan barrai block, my chances of producing any children would probely be zero.
 Good old gedan barrai!!